tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-08-rest-api-documentation-workshop-sacramento-california.md

 thumb: sacapiworkshop.png
 ---

+{{site.data.alerts.note}}For a recording of the workshop, see <a href="http://idratherbewriting.com/2016/03/27/rest-api-workshop-recording-sacramento-stc/" title="REST API documentation workshop">REST API documentation workshop</a>.{{site.data.alerts.end}}

 <a href="http://www.stcsacramento.org/calendar.html"><img src="{{ "/images/stcsacramentoworkshop.png" | prepend: site.baseurl }}" alt="REST API documentation workshop in Sacramento" /></a>

 Here is a description of the API workshop I'm giving in Sacramento: